 A First Nations Longhouse is being constructed on the Green in Fredericton, adjacent to the Beaverbrook Art Gallery.
-Embodying unity and solidarity, the Wolastoq Nations at Madawaska, Tobique, Woodstock, Kingsclear, St.Mary’s, Oromocto and the Wolastoq Grand Council are in union to endorse Peace and Friendship with their allies.
+Embodying unity and solidarity, the Wolastoq Nations at Madawaska, Tobique, Woodstock, Kingsclear, St.Mary’s, Oromocto, and the Wolastoq Grand Council are jointly promoting Peace and Friendship with their allies.

 This post has already been read 1664 times!